Music

 and fall leading up to retirement, I played "pick-up" with various musical groups, and sang in

-a teachers' choir, with
+a teachers' choir with

-new informal groups to get out and play with, including a
+informal groups to get out and play with, including a

 once-a-week